 So, if usability is crucial to you, narrow your search to these three manufacturers or start with our product comparison database.

 This product has a 4.6 star rating on the Amazon.de trade site.
-There are now 333 reviews online.
+There are now 333 feedbacks online.
 Sony’s STRDH590 amplifier now has a rating of 0.5 stars higher than the average Amazon rating of all amplifiers evaluated on TTR.

 The item seems to be in high demand on Amazon.de: When checking as all of the Amazon amplifiers that have been evaluated on TTR testing, the average rating is 69 points lower than the Sony STRDH590.